huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * Which habits have become more important and I need to double down on next year?
 Which habits are no longer serving me and need to be replaced next year?
 * 今年有哪裡做得好的地方? 今年有哪裡可以做得更好的地方?
-* What did/didn’t I change my mind on this year?
+* What did/didn't I change my mind on this year?
 * What were my greatest hits and worst misses this year?
 * How far have I come this year?
 Who do I want to become next year?
 * What achievements am I most proud of this year?
 What was my biggest failure and hardest aspect this year?
 * What people/activities added the most energy to my life this year?
 * What did I learn (武裝) this year, and what did I unlearn (卸裝)?
-* What got too much of my attention this year, and what didn’t get enough?
+* What got too much of my attention this year, and what didn't get enough?
-* What did I do this year that I’d never done before?
+* What did I do this year that I'd never done before?
 What did I not do this year because of fear?
 * Where did I take risks this year, and where did I hold myself back?
 * Did anyone close to me give birth this year?
 Did anyone close to me die this year?
 * What cities/states/countries did I visit this year?